Fudan-iGEM/2025-wiki/pages/description.md

 Discover vivid stories of our [Inclusivity](/Inclusivity/) activities.

-## 7. Conclusion
+## Conclusion

-Our project, *DR. sTraTeGY*, is more than a technological advancement - is our response to one of the most urgent yet underappreciated challenges in global health.
+Our project, *DR.&nbsp;sTraTeGY*, is more than a technological advancement - is our response to one of the most urgent yet underappreciated challenges in global health.
 The innovation of this project lies in the synergistic combination of its modules, making it a comprehensive tool that is far greater than the sum of its parts.
 By engineering the **Grape Yeast** as a multicellular chassis, and equipping it with the **Timer** and **Recorder** modules, we have created a living platform capable of transforming resistance research from static, retrospective analysis into real-time, observable evolution.
 This shift allows us not only to track resistance mutations but also to anticipate their trajectories, paving the way for the discovery of new antifungal targets and strategies.

 Yet our vision extends beyond the laboratory.
 Through **YeastVerse**, our integrated computational model, we ensure that the biology we study is both predictable and testable, strengthening the Design–Build–Test–Learn cycle and offering future researchers a tool that can accelerate antifungal research.
 At the same time, our commitment to **inclusivity** ensures that science does not unfold in isolation but in conversation with the people most affected by fungal infections.
 By amplifying marginalized voices and creating new forms of dialogue, we show that scientific innovation and social responsibility can and must go hand in hand.

-Together, these elements capture the essence of *DR. sTraTeGY*: not just a new way to study microbial evolution, but a new way of practicing science — advancing knowledge while serving humanity.
-We believe *DR. sTraTeGY* holds the potential to accelerate antifungal drug development, deepen our understanding of evolution, and stand as a vital tool in humanity’s defense against fungal threats.
+Together, these elements capture the essence of *DR.&nbsp;sTraTeGY*: not just a new way to study microbial evolution, but a new way of practicing science — advancing knowledge while serving humanity.
+We believe *DR.&nbsp;sTraTeGY* holds the potential to accelerate antifungal drug development, deepen our understanding of evolution, and stand as a vital tool in humanity’s defense against fungal threats.

 ## References